• Skip to main content

 • Mac

-In case you have enabled Tap to Click on your MacBook, you may have noticed a slight delay while using Tap to Click as compared to actually clicking on the Trackpad of your MacBook.
-You will find below the steps to Fix Tap to Click Delay on your MacBook.
+If the Tap to Click option is enabled on your Mac, you may notice a slight delay while using Tap to Click, compared to actually clicking on the Trackpad of your MacBook.

-The reason for Tap to Click delay is due to the way Trackpad on your MacBook has been designed to respond to multiple tap gestures like single tap, double tap, two finger tap and drag.
+The reason for Tap to Click delay on Mac is due to the way the Trackpad on a MacBook has been designed to wait for the next gesture, in order to accommodate multiple gestures.

-Hence, it is possible to fix Tap to Click Delay on MacBooks by disabling one or both of the following Trackpad gestures.
+Since, the Tap to Click Delay is being caused by the default tendency of this feature to wait for the next action, you can fix Tap to Click Delay on your MacBook by disabling one or both of the following Trackpad gestures.

 1. Disable Smart Zoom – When “Smart Zoom” is turned on, your Mac waits to see if a two-finger tap is going to be followed by a two-finger double tap.
 In case you do not use Smart Zoom quite often, you can disable this feature on your Mac.